-The USC MS in Regulatory Science degree requires satisfactory completion of 36 units beyond the baccalaureate degree.
-The core curriculum includes courses that focus on basic regulatory frameworks, advanced regulatory frameworks, quality assurance, clinical research, statistics, medical product law, and project management, as well as elective options.
+The USC MS in Regulatory Science degree requires satisfactory completion of 24 units beyond the baccalaureate degree.
+The core curriculum includes courses that focus on basic regulatory frameworks, advanced regulatory frameworks, quality assurance, clinical research, human resource management and project management.
 Hands-on experience is encouraged through the participation in academic and industry internships, or the TRAQS program.

 All of the courses offered by the Department of Regulatory and Quality Science can be taken either in-person or online (within the United States).
 Upon admission we will work with you to develop a course plan that fits your needs.
 You can find all course descriptions here.

 MPTX 511: Introduction to Medical Product Regulation

 MPTX 512: Regulation of Pharmaceutical & Biologic Products